 As many of you have probably also done this week, I recently viewed this video posted on a few people’s Facebook pages.
 Naturally, the curious kitty I am, clicked on the link to view the video.
 My initial thoughts were focused on her asana practice.
 I admired the manner in which the woman in the video was able to float effortlessly through her random sequence of various advanced postures.
-I also picked up a couple of tips by observing her to try in my own personal practice, as I have yet to be able to push from crow into handstand without the assistance of a strap.
+I also picked up a couple of things to try in my own personal practice, as I have yet to be able to push from crow into handstand without the assistance of a strap.
 In addition, I applauded her for being able to maintain smooth steady breath, and control of her movements, throughout the practice.
-In short, my response to the video was based on my experience from an analytical perspective as an experienced yoga practitioner.
-When it was complete, I closed my browser and went about my work for the day – thinking nothing more of the video because it left no other impression upon me beyond that.
+In short, my response to the video was based on my experience from an analytical perspective, as an experienced yoga practitioner.
+When it was complete, I closed my browser and went about my work for the day, thinking nothing more of the video because it left no other impression upon me, beyond the initial observations.

 Then, I began to see it pop up more and more in people’s posts which festered a hint annoyance that finally turned into full on irritation about this stupid crap when I got an email from elephantjournal.com yesterday, in regards to all of the controversy this little 3-minute marketing piece has spurred.
 Congratulations to Equinox, for their successful execution of a brilliant, little viral marketing tactic!
 Their video has created a whole flood of comments from readers about whether or not their AD (and it is, my friends, indeed an ad) represents Sex, Art or Yoga.
-The more people who discuss it, the more people there are to log on and view it and then weigh in on the subject, which is exactly how viral marketing works – the company’s advertising message is sent via social networks across the globe and the cost to Equinox was in the high quality production – which is much less than they would have had to pay to secure ad space for a 3+ minute ad on television.
+The more people who discuss it, the more people there are to log on and view it and weigh in on the subject, which is exactly how viral marketing works.
+The company’s advertising message is sent via social networks across the globe and the cost to Equinox was in the high quality production, which is much less than they would have had to pay to secure space for a 3+ minute ad to run on television.

 Below are a few comments that stuck out in particular: